-This subsection focuses on studying interference of running multiple net I/O workloads in isolated VMs.
-We first show the performance interference on Platform I and II, and then provide analysis of performance interference in each of the two setups respectively, focusing on understanding the impacts of running different workloads in conjunction on the aggregate throughput.
+This section focuses on studying interference of running multiple net I/O workloads in isolated VMs.
+We first show the performance interference on Platforms I and II, and then provide analysis of performance interference in each of the two setups, respectively, focusing on understanding the impacts of running different workloads in conjunction on the aggregate throughput.

-4.1.1 Interference in Resource-competiting Workloads
+4.1.1 Interference in Resource-Competing Workloads

-In this group of experiments, the most CPU intensive workload and the most network intensive workload are chosen to study different co-location combinations for each platform.
-1 KB file is a representative CPU bounded workload for both two platforms.
-The representative network bounded workload on Platform I is 100 KB file while on Platform II is 1 MB file.
-1 MB workload on Platform II demands the same request rate as 1 KB file on Platform I, making comparison easily.
+In this group of experiments, the most CPU-intensive workload and the most network-intensive workloads are chosen to study different colocation combinations for each platform.
+A 1-KB file is a representative CPU-bounded workload for both two platforms.
+The representative network-bounded workload on Platform I is 100-KB file while on Platform II is 1-MB file.
+On Platform II, 1-MB workload demands the same request rate as the 1-KB file on Platform I, making comparison easily.

-Figure 4 and Figure 5 show the set of experimental results of throughput interference on Platform I and II with three combinations of workloads running concurrently in two VMs, which are presented as (1K, 1K), (1K, 100K) and (100K, 100K) on Platform I in Figure 4 and (1K, 1K), (1K, 1M) and (1M, 1M) on Platform II in Figure 5.
-In all figures, we use the sequence of tuple expression to denote the workloads running in VMs respectively.
+Figs. 4 and 5 show the set of experimental results of throughput interference on Platforms I and II with three combinations of workloads running concurrently in two VMs, which are presented as (1K, 1K), (1K, 100K), and (100K, 100K) on Platform I in Fig. 4 and (1K, 1K), (1K, 1M), and (1M, 1M) on Platform II in Fig. 5.
+In all figures, we use the sequence of tuple expression to denote the workloads running in VMs, respectively.
 Take the tuple (1K, 100K) for example, it means the workload of 1 KB running in VM1 and the workload of 100 KB running in VM2.
-Also we use the notation of (1K, 100K) 1K to denote the measurement of 1 KB workload in VM1.
+Also we use the notation of (1K, 100K)1K to denote the measurement of 1-KB workload in VM1.
 To get a clear overview of curves on the same scale in x-axis, the load rates of different workloads in both figures were converted into the percentage of maximal achieved throughput in basecase.
-For example, 100% load rate of 1 KB workload on Platform I (Figure 4) refers to the maximal request rate of 1900 req/sec in Table 2.
-Similarly, for 100 KB workload on Platform I, the 100% load rate means the maximum request rate 112 req/sec.
-The maximal basecase throughput of 1 KB and 1 MB workloads on Platform II are 2730 req/sec and 110 req/sec respectively, shown as 100% load in Figure 5.
+For example, 100 percent load rate of 1-KB workload on Platform I (see Fig. 4) refers to the maximal request rate of 1,900 req/sec in Table 2.
+Similarly, for the 100-KB workload on Platform I, the 100 percent load rate means the maximum request rate 112 req/sec.
+The maximal basecase throughput of 1-KB and 1-MB workloads on Platform II are 2,730 and 110 req/sec, respectively, shown as 100 percent load in Fig. 5.